mendelcyprys/md/programming/01-python/02-advanced.md

 list(combined)  # [1, 2, 3, 4, 5, 6]
 ```

+The `yield from` statement in Python allows a generator to delegate yielding to another generator or iterable, automatically propagating exceptions raised in the sub-generator and capturing any return value from it, thereby simplifying code composition and error handling.

 ## Decorators

 ### Basic Decorators

 Decorators are functions that modify the behavior of other functions.

 ```python